-Canadian Neuromuscular Fellowship Competition
+Neuromuscular Fellowship Funding Recipients

 This annual funding competition provides salary support for early-career scientists to conduct postdoctoral studies in a laboratory focused on research of NMDs, and early-career clinicians to participate in a neuromuscular medicine and electromyography training programs.
-Successful applicants are eligible to receive up to up to $40 000 in funding over a one-year period for the postdoctoral fellowship and $80 000 in funding over a one-year period for the clinical fellowship.
+Successful applicants are eligible to receive $40 000 in funding over a one-year period for the postdoctoral fellowship and $80 000 in funding over a one-year period for the clinical fellowship.

 These fellowships have been made possible by generous supporters of MDC and one clinical fellowship is provided by the Canadian Society for Clinical Neurophysiologists.